Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching Arrangements

-- There are two compulsory workshops for this paper.
-Information about these is provided in the course books.
+There are two compulsory workshops for this paper.
+Information about these are provided in the course books.
 Other teaching arrangements are by lecture and Blackboard participation.

 Brown, B (2018).
 Dare to Lead: Brave Work.
 Tough Conversations.
 Whole Hearts.
 Random House.